Wisconsin

 Central, Wisconsin

-The high caliber Kissel automobiles were manufactured in Hartford 1906 – 1931, making Kissel the second-longest car manufacturer in Wisconsin.
-Of the 27,000 produced fewer than 150 are known to exist today, with 27 currently exhibited at the museum.
+The high-caliber Kissel automobiles were manufactured in Hartford from 1906 to 1931, making Kissel the second-longest car manufacturer in Wisconsin.
+Of the 27,000 produced, fewer than 150 are known to exist today, with 30 currently exhibited at the museum.
 The most famous Kissel model was the two-passenger Speedster, nicknamed the “Gold Bug.”
 Gold Bug owners included celebrities of the day such as Amelia Earhart, Mary Pickford, Douglas Fairbanks, Greta Garbo, and Fatty Arbuckle.
 A wide selection of models including 4 passengers, coupes, touring cars, fire engines, and trucks are part of the collection.

 The Hudson Essex Terraplane Historical Society and Southeastern Wisconsin Short Track Hall of Fame also maintain special display areas for their vehicles.